Oral Surgery Postoperative Instructions

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.

-Unfortunately most oral surgery is accompanied by some degree of discomfort.
+Unfortunately, most oral surgery is accompanied by some degree of discomfort.
 You will usually have a prescription for pain medication, and if you take the first pill before the anesthetic has worn off, you will be able to manage any discomfort better.
-After first day of surgery you will be most uncomfortable and there is some degree of swelling and stiffness.
+After the first day of surgery, you will be most uncomfortable and there is some degree of swelling and stiffness.
 From the third day on gradual and steady improvement should mark the remainder of your post-operative course.

 Nausea and Vomiting

 Nausea is not uncommon even after surgery, and it is sometimes caused by stronger pain medicines.
 Nausea may be reduced by preceding each pill with a small amount of soft food, then taking the pill with a large volume of water.
 You should then sip on the carbonated beverage slowly over a 15-minute period.
 Try to keep taking clear fluids and minimize the pain medication, but call us if you do not feel better or if repeated vomiting is a problem.